wlwl2/godot-docs/classes/class_projectsettings.rst

 :ref:`int<class_int>` **audio/video/video_delay_compensation_ms** = ``0``

 Setting to hardcode audio delay when playing video.
-Best to leave this untouched unless you know what you are doing.
+Best to leave this unchanged unless you know what you are doing.

 .. rst-class:: classref-item-separator